UnifiedID2/uid2-docs-preview/preview/docs/sdks/client-side-identity.md

 Use this SDK to facilitate the process of establishing client identity using UID2 and retrieving advertising tokens.
 The following sections describe the high-level [workflow](#workflow-overview) for establishing UID2 identity, provide the SDK [API reference](#api-reference), and explain the UID2 [storage format](#uid2-storage-format).

 :::tip
-If you're using Prebid.js with the UID2 Identity Module (see [UID2 Integration Overview for Prebid.js](../guides/integration-prebid.md)), or with another product that has UID2 support, you probably don't need to use the SDK at all.
+If you're using Prebid.js with the UID2 Identity Module, or with another product that has UID2 support, you probably don't need to use the SDK at all.
+The Prebid.js module manages everything.
+For details, see [UID2 Client-Side Integration Guide for Prebid.js](../guides/integration-prebid-client-side.md).
 :::

 This page describes version 3 of the UID2 SDK for JavaScript.
 If you are maintaining an integration using an earlier version, do one of the following: